jundalisay/spblist/content/en/research/mohammad/quran/sura-007b.md

 heading: "Sura 7b "
 weight: 66
 image: "/covers/quran.jpg"
 description: "O People of the Book!
 Our Messenger has come to you, clarifying for you much of what you kept hidden of the Book, and overlooking much.
-A light from Allah has come to you, and a clear Book."
+A light from Enki has come to you, and a clear Book."
 ---

 {{< s v="48" >}} The dwellers of the Purgatory will call to men they recognize by their features, saying, “Your hoardings did not avail you, nor did your arrogance.”

-49. “Are these the ones you swore Allah will not touch with mercy?”
+49. “Are these the ones you swore Enki will not touch with mercy?”
 “Enter the Garden; you have nothing to fear, and you will not grieve.”

-50. The inmates of the Fire will call on the inhabitants of the Garden, “Pour some water over us, or some of what Allah has provided for you.”
-They will say, “Allah has forbidden them for the disbelievers.”
+50. The inmates of the Fire will call on the inhabitants of the Garden, “Pour some water over us, or some of what Enki has provided for you.”
+They will say, “Enki has forbidden them for the disbelievers.”

 51. Those who took their religion lightly, andin jest, and whom the worldly life deceived.
 Today We will ignore them, as they ignored the meeting on this Day of theirs, and they used to deny Our revelations.